2022 13th Annual Research Roundtable

 Following Dr. Isom’s introduction, Veronica Hood, PhD spoke on behalf of DSF to thank all of the 2020 Research Roundtable sponsors who made the night possible, and to announce the 2020 grant recipients.
 You can read more about the 2020 awardees here.

 Danielle Andrade, MD, Msc, FRCPC from Toronto Western Hospital at the University of Toronto began the night speaking about several projects to better describe the presentation of comorbidities in adults diagnosed with Dravet syndrome.
 She has been studying the longitudinal progression of gait abnormalities and behavioral skills.
 While the study size is still small and in early stages, these types of studies are the first step towards improved treatment approaches for adults with Dravet syndrome.
-Part of this project was presented as a poster at the AES meeting; you can read the abstract here.
+Part of this project was presented as a poster at the AES meeting.

 We next heard from Ethan Goldberg, MD, PhD from Children’s Hospital of Philadelphia and the University of Pennsylvania describing how different subsets of neurons in an Scn1a mouse model of Dravet syndrome are differentially impaired during specific windows in development.
 As work from his lab has previously indicated, excitatory neurons may show impairment independent of the dampened excitability of inhibitory neurons, suggesting the mechanisms of disrupted brain development are quite complex in Dravet syndrome.
 The developmental changes in signaling in the Scn1a mouse model may imply there are critical windows in development where intervention may be most impactful.